Osman Abdel Hafeez

 Osman Abdel Hafeez (30 March 1917 – 14 August 1958) was an Egyptian épée and foil fencer.
 He competed at the 1948 and 1952 Summer Olympics.
 He was one of six members of the Egyptian fencing team who perished on board KLM Flight 607-E on 14 August 1958.

 Personal life

 Hafeez had three brothers, Saleh, Ibrahim, and Fathy, as well as two sisters: Zeinab and Fatma.
 He was married to Isis Ismail Sabry, the daughter of a pediatrician.
 She is the sister of Ahmed Sabry his fellow fencing champion who was on the same doomed flight.
 He had a son, Ismail, and a daughter, Pakinam.

 Medals and honors

+He competed at the Mediterranean Games in 1951 where he won bronze medals in the épée and foil team events and in 1955 where he won a bronze medal in the foil team event.
 The main hall in the Egyptian Fencing Club is named after Hafeez, as well as a street in Nasr City, Cairo, Egypt and a school in his hometown of Shibin El Kom, Egypt.